 During the school year, seniors may be granted certain privileges above and beyond those of the underclassmen.
-These privileges are granted on merit and are described on a permission paper that is signed by the student and the parent/guardian.
-Permission for these privileges has to be granted by the Board of Education through the Administration of the school.
+These privileges are granted on merit and are described on a permission paper that is signed by the student and the parent/guardian prior to school year.
+Permission for these privileges has to be granted by the Board of Education through the Administration of the school upon approval of handbook.